 So how do you choose the right mattress?

-The ideal choice of mattress is to test it in the showroom.
+To choose the right mattress is to test it in the showroom.
 At the same time, lie down for several minutes on different mattresses in the position in which you usually sleep.
 And on the mattress on which you have chosen – lie down for at least 10-15 minutes.

 While you are lying on your side, pay attention to the position of the pelvis – if the pelvis sags and the thigh is equal to the level of the lower back, then the mattress is too soft for you, if the thigh, on the contrary, protrudes too much upward and a “window” has formed between the mattress and the lower back then the mattress is too hard.